-What can you make with the Cricut Joy?
+What can you make with the brand new Cricut Joy?

-In case you needed another reason to grab the most recent release from Cricut they now have a FREE app for the Cricut Joy!
+In case you needed another reason to grab the most recent release from Cricut they now have a FREE app for the new Cricut Joy!
 Even better – for a limited time with the app you get FREE access to an entire library of fonts and images just for use on the Cricut Joy.
-I played with it, it’s awesome, and I’ll do a whole post on it soon.
-Back to the project ideas:
+I played with it, it’s awesome – here are 5 reasons to love it.

-Here are 20 things you can make with the Cricut Joy!
+Here are 30 things you crafters can make with the Cricut Joy!

 Cricut Joy Project Ideas